stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 Notes on Swift package manager<!--more--> Swift package manager seems like the easier to use than CocoaPod and Carthage.
 Here is the basic workflow:

+## What is it:
+SPM automates the process of downloading, compiling, and linking dependencies.

 ## Pretext:
 Developing for apple devices requires you to use either Cocoapod Carthage or SPM.
 Which can be divided into 3 camps: The past, the present and the future.
 SPM being the future.